ionic-zone/ionic.zone/_articles/fastlane/screenshots/cordova-android-screenshots-with-screengrab.md

 Fix by adding to your path `export PATH="$PATH:/Users/sujan/Library/Android/sdk/build-tools/26.0.1/"`

-- Choose the one any only selectable APK as app and test
+- `bundle exec fastlane android screenshots`: Choose the one and only selectable APK as app and test (`ionic cordova build android` has to have been run before so an APK actually exists)
   - If you have the app installed already, you might have to uninstall it first to get rid of another error

-- Add permissions to `src/debug/AndroidManifest.xml` (create the folder): https://docs.fastlane.tools/getting-started/android/screenshots/#configuring-your-manifest-permissions
+- Add permissions to `app/src/debug/AndroidManifest.xml` (create the folder and file): https://docs.fastlane.tools/getting-started/android/screenshots/#configuring-your-manifest-permissions

 ```
 <?xml version="1.0" encoding="utf-8"?>